-- Applications should be submitted as early as possia. ble.
+- Applications should be submitted as early as possible.
 The time it takes the United States Citizenship and Immigration Services (USCIS) to process a student visa is unpredictable.
-Check website for more information. - Students will not be eligible to participate in federally funded financial aid programs. - Placement test scores (Accuplacer, ACT, SAT) are required prior to registration. - Submit proof of immunization against measles, mumps and Rubella no later than 30 days after classes begin (refer to https:// www.nwacc.edu/web/lss records/mmr-and- tb-info for vaccination requirements) - All F-1/F-2/J-1/J-2 international students, scholars, spouses, and dependents are required to maintain, and provide documentation of, College approved health insurance coverage during student status.
-Health insurance coverage must include repatriation of evacuation. - Provide proof of tuberculosis test.
-Visit the Student Record's Office to obtain the Tuberculin Skin Testing for Arkansas Department of Health Form.
+Check website for more information. - Students will not be eligible to participate in federally funded financial aid programs. - Placement test scores (Accuplacer, ACT, SAT) are required prior to registration. - Submit proof of immunization against measles, Mumps and Rubella (MMR and Tuberculosis Information) no later than 30 days after classes begin. - All F-1/F-2/J-1/J-2 international students, scholars, spouses, and dependents are required to maintain, and provide documentation of, College approved health insurance coverage during student status.
+Health insurance coverage must include repatriation of evacuation.

+• Provide proof of tuberculosis test.
+Visit the Enrollment Support Center to obtain the Tuberculin Skin Testing for Arkansas Department of Health Form.
 Return completed form to the Enrollment Support Center.
 Test must be completed in the US.

-International Students who do not Require a Student/Scholar Visa (F-1 or J-1):

-International students other than a F-1/J-1 status must contact the International Programs Office.
+International Students who do not Require a Student/Scholar Visa - F-1 or J-1 (International students other than a F-1/J-1 status must con-tact the International Programs Office.).

-You must meet all college admission procedures in addition to the following requirements:

-- Provide proof of Legal Permanent Residency status by one of the following ways: Legal Permanent Resident Card, "green card"; a copy of the letter from the U.S. Citizenship and Immigration Services that approves your residency status.
+- You must meet all college admission procedures in addition to the following requirements: - 1.
+Provide proof of Legal Permanent Residency status by one of the following ways: Legal Permanent Resident Card, "green card"; a copy of the letter from the U.S. Citizenship and Immigration Services that approves your residency status.
 An employment authorization card is not sufficient.
-Students who are in the process of obtaining permanent residency must contact the Director of International Programs at (479) 619-2224 or internationalprograms@nwacc. edu. - Complete the NWACC assessment and enrollment process as described under "Legal Permanent Residents." - Provide proof of tuberculosis test.
+Students who are in the process of obtaining permanent residency must contact the Director of International Programs at (479) 619-2224 or internationaladmissions@nwacc.edu. - 2.
+Complete the NWACC assessment and enrollment process as described under "Legal Permanent Residents." - 3.
+Provide proof of tuberculosis test.
 Visit the Student Record's Office to obtain the Tuberculin Skin Testing for Arkansas Department of Health Form.
 Return completed form to the Student Record's Office.
 Test must be completed in the US.